claudiahuynh/Generalized-Linear-Models/HW6.md

 We’ll focus on a simple linear regression with tmax as the response and tmin as the predictor, and are interested in the distribution of two quantities estimated from these data:

-𝑟̂ 2 log(𝛽̂ 0∗𝛽̂ 1) Use 5000 bootstrap samples and, for each bootstrap
-sample, produce estimates of these two quantities.
-Plot the distribution of your estimates, and describe these in words.
-Using the 5000 bootstrap estimates, identify the 2.5% and 97.5% quantiles to provide a 95% confidence interval for 𝑟̂ 2 and log(𝛽̂ 0∗𝛽̂ 1) .
-Note: broom::glance() is helpful for extracting 𝑟̂ 2 from a fitted regression, and broom::tidy() (with some additional wrangling) should help in computing log(𝛽̂ 0∗𝛽̂ 1) .

 ``` r
 set.seed(1)